stashed/postgres/docs/kubedb/index.md

 ## Backup PostgreSQL

-This section will demonstrate how to backup PostgreSQL database.
+This section will demonstrate how to backup a PostgreSQL database.
 Here, we are going to deploy a PostgreSQL database using KubeDB.
 Then, we are going to backup this database into a GCS bucket.
-Finally, we are going to restore the backed up data into another PostgreSQL database.
+Finally, we are going to restore the backed-up data into another PostgreSQL database.

-### Deploy Sample PostgresQL Database
+### Deploy Sample PostgreSQL Database

 Let's deploy a sample PostgreSQL database and insert some data into it.